National Online Maths FeastOnline

 This event is for Year 10 students.
 If this causes an issue, please contact [email protected].

 You can enter as many teams as you would like.

 The resources and teachers pack will be emailed to the school the Wednesday before the event starts.

 The Maths Feast materials for 2021 are the same at each event.
-However, if you wanted to run this event across different weeks for different Year 10 students this would be fine, although you should apply for each week separately.
+However, if you wanted to run this event across different weeks for different Year 10 students this would be fine.
+You can either apply for 1 event and use the materials after the deadline or you can apply for each week seperately.

 Mon 8th Feb 2021